 The minute scintillations crossed the silvered sheets of winded snow,

-And watered winter’s sun did cast a gleam of distant falling glow.
+'Spite, watered winter’s sun to cast a gleam of distant falling glow.

 My tread was deep in white of ice (the sound was lost within the hiss).